Rush Hour 2: Reception

-Roger Ebert gave it one and half stars out of a possible four calling Chris Tucker "an anchor around the ankles of the humor" in the movie.
-Conversely Robert Koehler of Variety called it a "superior sequel" and "the very model of the limber, transnational Hollywood action comedy".
+Roger Ebert of the Chicago Sun-Times gave it one and half stars out of a possible four, calling Chris Tucker "an anchor around the ankles of the humor" in the movie.
+Conversely, Robert Koehler of Variety called it a "superior sequel" and "the very model of the limber, transnational Hollywood action comedy".

 Awards

 Rush Hour 2 earned 27 award nominations and 10 wins, including an MTV Movie Award for Best Fight, a Teen Choice Award for Film-Choice Actor, Comedy, and 3 Kids' Choice Awards: Favorite Movie Actor for Tucker, Favorite Male Butt Kicker for Chan, and Favorite Movie.

 Sequel

 Because of various issues during development hell and production, Rush Hour 3 wasn't released until August 10, 2007; six years after Rush Hour 2.
-Rush Hour 3 failed to receive the critical and commercial acclaim of predecessors.
+Rush Hour 3 failed to receive the critical and commercial acclaim of its predecessors, but was still a box office success.